MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/set-vmnetworkadaptervlan.md

 ```

 ### -Trunk
 Specifies **Trunk** mode for the virtual machine network adapter.
-This parameter configures a tagged virtual port that passes all allowed VLANId tags to the VM adapter, traffic with the NativeVLANId is passed untagged to the VM adapter.
+This parameter configures a tagged virtual port that passes all allowed VLANId tags to the VM adapter.
+Traffic with the NativeVLANId is passed untagged to the VM adapter.
 This parameter must be used in conjunction with parameters **AllowedVlanIdList** and **NativeVlanId**.

 ```yaml